 Queenstown is the adrenaline capital of New Zealand.
 It’s a playground for adults—definitely a place for the more active traveler.
 You can go bungy-jumping and jet boating, both of which cost a fortune.
 It’s also a great place for socializing, meeting other travelers, and going out.
 It’s a real party town.

 Based on those two things, I realized Queenstown isn’t for me.
 Yes, I do like to stay fairly active when traveling, and I love spending time outside.
 However, I’m not really into the crazy, adrenaline activities that are popular with backpackers.
 I’m also not a big fan of partying and drinking, which seemed to be the only other thing people I met wanted to do.
-I kind of felt out of place in Queenstown.
+I kind of felt out of place in Queenstown, which is a shame because it had so much potential.

 So even though I didn’t love it there, why do I recommend going to Queenstown anyways?
 Well, it’s one of the most beautiful places I’ve ever been!
 Before arriving, I didn’t imagine Queenstown to be so scenic.
 Needless to say, I was pleasantly surprised when I first caught a glimpse of the lake and surrounding mountains.